Updated February 2019

 - Allow to dry for at least 24 hours before decorating.

-More of our Ikea customizations will follow, so keep an eye on that!
-Have you re-done the Bekvam stool too?
+More Ikea hacks customizations will follow, so keep an eye on that!
+Have you re-done the Ikea Bekvam stool too?
 If so, I’d love to see photos & descriptions in the comments section!